kristinriebe/uws-validator/README.md

 ```

 ## TODO
+* Finish simple tests
 * Write self tests to check that xml-parsing etc. works properly
     - (cannot check exact outcome - may differ from server to server)
 * Implement checks that need to pass parameters (jobId)
+* Allow to make anonymous calls (currently requires username and password)
+* Check if it also works for non-Daiquiri webservices

 ## License: